Opinion | How Markey beat Kennedy: The miracle of being green

 Markey’s victory follows the spectacular rise in the fortunes of Green parties in Europe, particularly in France and Germany.
 Green politics is displacing the politics of the older left — one reason the ailing French Socialist Party is looking for survival though an alliance with environmentalists.

 But, yes, politics is local, too, and Markey, the son of a milkman, became the hero of Greater Boston’s suburban liberals, overwhelming Kennedy by 3 to 1 in Lincoln, better than 2 to 1 in Brookline, and by nearly as much in Newton, Natick and Weston.
-(Markey won Cambridge, home to Harvard University and its Kennedy School, by nearly 4 to 1.)
+(Markey won Cambridge, home to Harvard University, by nearly 4 to 1.)

 Kennedy carried the older mill towns — among them Springfield, Lynn, Fall River, Chicopee and Worcester — but not by enough to avoid an 11-point loss.
-The pattern echoed the 1968 Democratic presidential primary battles between suburban liberals who rallied to Sen. Eugene McCarthy (Minn.) and the white-working-class and minority voters who embraced Robert F. Kennedy, Joe Kennedy’s grandfather.
+The pattern echoed the 1968 Democratic presidential primary battles between suburban liberals who rallied to Sen. Eugene McCarthy (Minn.) and the White-working-class and minority voters who embraced Robert F. Kennedy, Joe Kennedy’s grandfather.

 This generation’s Kennedy, with a gift for connecting with people, had many reasons to think he could beat Markey.
 As recently as a month ago, polls showed Kennedy within reach of victory.